henno/nginx-ultimate-bad-bot-blocker-duplicate-ip-remover/README.md

 ## Instructions

 Put `weedOutDuplicateIPs.py` in the same directory as `update-ngxblocker` script.
-Open `update-ngxblocker` script and find the line overwrites globalblacklist.conf with the new version and invoke the weedOutDuplicateIPs.py script after that.
+Open `update-ngxblocker` script and find the line that overwrites globalblacklist.conf with the new version and invoke the weedOutDuplicateIPs.py script after that.
 It should look like this:
 ```
        case "$retval" in
              0) print_message "$dl_msg...${BOLDGREEN}[OK]${RESET}\n\n"